American pika: Diet

 The American pika is a generalist herbivore, consuming a wide range of green vegetation, including various grasses, sedges, thistles, and fireweed.
 Although pikas can meet their water requirements through moisture in plants, they will drink water when it is available.

 American pikas use two foraging strategies: direct consumption of food (feeding) and caching vegetation in "haypiles" for winter use (haying).
 They feed throughout the year, but haying is confined to summer months.
+Forbs and tall grasses are more likely to be harvested for haying than eaten immediately.
 Because they do not hibernate, pikas have higher energy requirements compared to many other montane mammals.
 During peak haying periods, an individual can make about 13 trips per hour to collect vegetation—over 100 trips per day.
 The timing of haying is influenced by weather patterns, particularly the amount of snow and timing of snowmelt from the previous winter.
 At lower elevations, haying often begins before snow has melted at higher elevations, whereas at higher elevations it continues after activity has ended in lower areas.

-When haying, pikas harvest plants in a deliberate sequence corresponding to seasonal plant growth (phenology).
-They actively select plants with higher caloric, protein, lipid, and water content.
-Forbs and tall grasses are more likely to be harvested for haying than eaten immediately.
+When haying, pikas harvest plants in a deliberate sequence corresponding to seasonal plant growth (phenology) and display remarkable awareness of plant chemistry.
+They actively select plants with higher caloric, protein, lipid, and water content and collect plants with high phenolic levels such as alpine avens that are toxic to them, waiting until the compounds have broken down sufficiently over the course of the winter before they start to eat them.
+Research has shown that compared to readily-digestible summer diet plants, the phenolics also help preserve these plants better, offering the pika good nutritional value even late in the winter season.

 Haypiles are typically stored under talus near the talus–meadow interface, though they may also be built on the talus surface.
 Males usually store more vegetation than females, and adults store more than juveniles.

 Like all members of Lagomorpha (rabbits, hares, and pikas), the American pika practices coprophagy, producing and consuming cecotropes to extract additional nutrients from its food.
 Cecotropes provide more energy than stored plant material and may be eaten directly or stored for later consumption.